 Copiah-Lincoln strives to continually improve the recreational facilities available to its student body.
 Recreational activities are provided in the Student Activity Center in Callender Hall.
 The Student Activity Center is equipped with pool tables.
 Callender Hall contains a regulation-size gymnasium on the second floor.
 This area is used for basketball and volleyball.
 The Fitness Room with machines and free weights is also located by Stone Stadium.
+Across from the Fitness Center is the Oswalt Nature Trail that may be used for walking or running.
 Callender Hall is open at designated times Sunday through Thursday.
-On the Natchez Campus, a Fitness Room with weights, fitness machines, and an area for aerobic exercise is available to students, faculty and staff.
+On the Natchez Campus, a Fitness Room with weights, fitness machines, and an area for aerobic exercise is available to students enrolled in HPR classes, faculty, and staff.